mrocklin/blog/_posts/work/2014-06-30-Streaming-Analytics.md

 1. Split the dataset into groups by some property
 2. Reduce each of the groups with some aggregation function

-Toolz supports this common work-flow with
+Toolz supports this common workflow with

 1.  a simple in-memory solution
 2.  a more sophisticated streaming solution.